 If a student, upon review of his/her record, would like to request or amend a record believed to be inaccurate or misleading, a written request should be submitted to the school official responsible for the record.
 This request should clearly identify the part of the record that the student wants changed and specify why it is inaccurate, misleading or in violation of the student's privacy rights.
 The school official may or may not comply with the request.
 If the record is not amended as requested by the student, Kirtland Community College shall arrange a hearing and shall provide the student with reasonable notice of the date, time and place of the hearing.
 The hearing will be conducted by a disinterested hearing officer; however, the hearing officer may be a school official.
 The student shall have the opportunity to offer evidence in support of his/her request for amendment.
 The student also has the right to be represented at the hearing.
 The hearing officer will prepare a written decision based solely upon the evidence presented at the hearing, which shall be distributed to the parties.
 The decision will include a summary of the evidence and a reason for the decision.
 If Kirtland Community College determines that the student's education record should not be amended, the student must be notified that he/she has the right to place a written statement in his/her education record setting forth objections to the challenged information and/or disagreements with the decision not to amend this record.
-This statement shall be maintained with the challenged portion of the student's education record and be disclosed with that record.
+If Kirtland Community College determines that the student's education record and be disclosed with that record.
+If Kirtland Community College determines that the student's education record and be disclosed with that record.
 If Kirtland Community College determines that the student's education record must be amended, it shall amend the record and notify the student that the record has been amended.